dfinity/agent-js/docs/src/content/docs/upgrading.md

 ### `@dfinity/use-auth-client`

-The `@dfinity/use-auth-client` package is not included in `@icp-sdk/core` and will be deprecated soon.
+The `@dfinity/use-auth-client` package is not included in `@icp-sdk/core` and **will be deprecated soon**.
 Please consider using other libraries instead.
 Recommended alternatives:

 - [ic-use-internet-identity](https://www.npmjs.com/package/ic-use-internet-identity)
 - [@ic-reactor/react](https://www.npmjs.com/package/@ic-reactor/react)